pscally1005/pscally1005.github.io/_posts/delete/DELETE2024-05-06-lentil-wrap.markdown

 - bread
 - fiber
 - bean
-Description: These super simple wraps are gluten free, healthy, and high in fiber and protein.
+Description: These super simple wraps are gluten free, healthy, and high in <a href="/misc/fiber">fiber</a> and <a href="/misc/protein">protein</a>.
 They only take 3 ingredients (if you even count salt and water as ingredients), are super simple to make, and great with any filling
 Instructions:
 - Using a strainer, wash your lentils.
 Add to a large blender with water and salt.
 Let soak for 3 hours